pra-navi/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests for help.
-2. AddressBook shows the help instructions, with a link to user guide.
+2. CoordiMate shows the help instructions, with a link to user guide.
 3. User clicks on the link to user guide.

     Use case ends.